 We would like you to meet our highly committed Board of Directors and our talented and dedicated Staff Team of Comedian Coaches.

 Chair of the Board and Founding Board Member

 Ardeth Staz is an independent Educational Leadership Consultant, retired from the District School Board of Niagara (DSBN) as a Superintendent.
 During her 35 years in education, Ardeth worked in roles such as teacher, principal and consultant.
 She has worked with many teams during her career and engaged teachers, parents, principals and consultants in professional learning in many areas of focus.
 Ardeth brings to our Board her experience as Chair of the Board of Learnography/Curriculum Services Canada and My Class Needs.

 Susan Stephenson, (aka Sue) loved going to school so much (no kidding around) that she became a teacher, then a consultant and then a principal —over a 35 year career in four school boards in Ontario in elementary and secondary schools.
 A highlight in her career was being the founding principal of North Kipling JMS which became the lighthouse school for this program.
 Since “retiring” from Toronto District School Board she has become recharged as an author of four books on trust, laughter, humour and happiness.

-Sue was the creator and President of Happiness at School, which grew from her latest book Kidding Around: connecting kids to happiness, laughter and humour.
-She is excited to see her work take a new direction as a Non Profit to bring Stand UP for Student Well-Beingto youth in more schools.
+Sue is the author of the book Kidding Around: connecting kids to happiness, laughter and humour.
+She is excited to see her work take a new direction as a Non Profit to bring Stand UP for Student Well-Being to youth in more schools.
 She is not joking when she says we all need to lighten up, laugh more and live on the bright side of life.
 She is a Certified Laughter Leader – Expert with the World Laughter Tour and a Gold Member of the Association of Applied and Therapeutic Humor.

 Founding Board Member